TUB-Control/PaPI/CHANGENLOG.md

  * [improvement]: improved core performance while processing new data (see #20)
  * [improvement]: huge changes in the plotting plugin with performance benefits
  * [feature]: modified PaPI gui to have tabs.
 User can organise visual plugins in tabs, remove tabs, rename tabs.
+ * [plugin]: added a new visual plugin: ProgressBar

 v.1.0
 ---